ankrutik/notes/aws/solutions_arch_cert/notes.md

 - access to infrequently accessed (IA) which makes IA objects cheaper to store
 - management fee per 1000 objects

 Better to use Intelligent Tiering than S3 standard unless you have thousands/millions of objects.
+But availability will be lesser.

 ## Encryption